 Fraudulent Telemarketing, Internet, And Investment Scams

 Telemarketers are not stupid.
-They know the elderly are basically home during the day.
+It is a known fact the elderly are basically home during the day.
 By understanding their fears and worries about financial security, salesmen exploit the fact they may be lonely.

 A simple phone call during the day, is sometimes welcome in a seniors home.
 However, telemarketers and scammers use these traits to their advantage.
 They know how to gain the emotional trust of elderly victims.

 Using free prizes, like ship tours or vacations.
 Or huge discount savings, they can lure in seniors.
-Then, convince them into believing their story and emptying their wallets and bank accounts.
+They are told a convincing story, that empties their wallets and bank accounts.
 Visit my previous post to read more about telemarketing scams and how to avoid them.

 The internet scams everyone, including the elderly.
 Every telemarketer knows his scams will work online as well as on the phone.
 Sometimes,using an email, or fake websites, they promote the same age old scams with new twists.
 Phishing for your account numbers by identity theft is a common trick today.
 Here are some tips to keep in mind on the internet:

-- Always call or send an email to a know good address to check things out before buying from an email solicitation.
+- Always call or send an email to a known address to verify the sender of any email solicitation.